HomebrewHomunculus/BrogueLite/README.md

   Brogue players who occasionally want to switch it up with a more casual experience.

-### How is Brogueasy different from Brogue CE?
+### How is Brogue Lite different from Brogue CE?

 Certain tricky systems like item identification are streamlined or removed.
-Otherwise, Brogueasy will remain quite "vanilla" - the goal is not to add new monsters, etc., though in some cases new items may need to be added to balance out the ones that are removed.
+Otherwise, Brogue Lite will remain quite "vanilla" - the goal is not to add new monsters, etc., though in some cases new items may need to be added to balance out the ones that are removed.